MhmoudGit/sync-db-api/Readme.md

 A primary key is used to ensure data in the specific column is unique.
 A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables

 ## Models
-1 - Categories:
+1 - Users:

     - id
+    - username
+    - password
+    - role[Seller-Buyer]
+    - name
+    - phone
+    - location

+2 - Categories:

+    - id
     - name [Animals - Accessories - lost]
     - list[Items] -Relation

-2 - Items:
+3 - Items:

     - id
     - image